WojciechMatuszewski/programming-notes/aws-stuff.md

 * there is **no failover**.
 You **can run multi AZ** using so called **spread nodes mode**. **Think of this as ASG and EC2**, number of nodes can shirk and get bigger with time.

+- you might have a **situation where only SOME of the requests are served by cache**.
+This is **probably due to the underlying instance being too small**.

 #### Redis

 - data **can be persistent** but this **should not be treated as persistent data store**